 1. Save As Soon As You Get Paid

-Rather than seeing how much cash you have leftover at the end of the month, put the amount you want to save into a separate account on payday.
+Rather than seeing how much cash you have leftover at the end of the month, put that amount you want to save into a separate account on payday to increase your savings.
 This effectively means you’re paying yourself first.

 If you keep your anticipated savings in your normal checking account until the end of the month, it’s harder to keep it from getting absorbed by everyday spending.